An awesome-looking film, can tank from poor movie physics mistakes. Because some mistakes are so silly, they insult your intelligence.

 Leave space traveler helmets on!

 Don’t have characters remove their helmets right when they land somewhere new.
-A thorough atmospheric analysis is first necessary.
+A thorough atmospheric analysis is first always required.

 #3 Lasers fired in space

 Lasers fire non-stop at X-wings.
 Then, X-wing pilots do some fancy maneuvering to dodge the lasers and fire back.
-It’s captivating to watch, but not realistic in the slightest.
+It’s captivating to watch, but not realistic whatsoever.
 Those red laser spears fired in every direction aren’t visible in space.

 Laser: a concentrated wavelength of light made by a device.
 What’s released from the device is a powerful well-controlled stream of light, or beam.

-It’s only when light collides with particles in the air, the beam becomes visible.
+Also in most instances, you can’t see the red streaking beam.
+Only when light collides with particles in the air, the beam becomes visible.
 Because particles in the air scatter and reflect the light in different directions.
-And some of the light from the beam scatters towards your eyes, making it visible.
+Then some of the light from the beam scatters towards your eyes, making it visible.

 The following 3 factors make lasers visible: